 eToro made its first steps towards becoming a CFD and forex broker in 2007.
 From the start, the goal was to offer trading that is accessible to everyone regardless of location while reducing dependency on traditional financial institutions.
 The company began with the Visual FX trading platform, launched in September of that year, before launching a WebTrader just under two years later.

-No eToro review is complete without mention of its social trading, which began in 2010 via OpenBook.
+No review is complete without mention of its social trading, which began in 2010 via OpenBook.
 This was the world’s very first social trading platform.
-Over the years, eToro continued to grow, adding a mobile platform, stocks, and CopyPortfolios.
+Over the years, broker continued to grow, adding a mobile platform, stocks, and CopyPortfolios.
 Today, eToro offers access to stocks, cryptoassets, commodities, currencies, ETFs, and indices, including via CFDs.

 - The first social trading platform ever.

 - Offers access to a variety of assets.

 - Regulated and authorised by the FCA.